a-w-m/pro-agg/README.md

 </p>

 # Description
-[Pro-Agg](https://pro-agg.herokuapp.com/) is a minimalist web application that aggregates news from several progressive publications using python web-scraping, flask to serve the api, and javascript on the front-end.
+[Pro-Agg](https://pro-agg.herokuapp.com/) is a minimalist web application that aggregates news from several progressive publications using Python web-scraping, Flask to serve the api, and JavaScript on the front-end.

 # Quick Start